US agents have been arrested for allegedly stealing Bitcoin from Silk Road and other fraud.

 The unsealed documents show that the government first alerted the defense about the ongoing investigation, which began in May 2014, in a letter in November.

 There were multiple parallel investigations into Silk Road, including one in Baltimore and one in New York.
 The New York investigation was the one that ended up in court.
+In the letter to the judge, the New York prosecution maintained that Force, who was assigned to the Baltimore investigation, "played no role" in its separate investigation of Silk Road but wanted to disclose the ongoing issues to the court "in an abundance of caution."

 "The Government does not believe that the ongoing investigation of SA Force is in any way exculpatory as to Ulbricht or otherwise material to his defense," the government wrote to Judge Katherine Forrest.
 It also requested pre-trial litigation regarding the investigation of Force remain sealed in the interest of maintaining grand jury secrecy.